-This worksheet was created for practice and the diagrams are simple enough for even beginner biology students to figure out.
+I created this worksheet for cell structure practice.
+The diagrams are simple enough for even beginner biology students to figure out.
 You can also put the images on an overhead and help students work out where each of the cell structures are located.
-The worksheet can also be assigned for practice with students who already have a good understanding of cell organelles.

 For a more challenging activity, ask students to annotate each structure with its function